TOLULOPE0407/LITA_CLASS_DOCUMENTATION/README.md

      3. For Data Analysis
      4. For Data Visualization
 - SQL- Structured query Language for Querying of Data
 - GitHub for portfolio building

+### Data Cleaning and preparetions
+In the initial phase of the Data cleaning and preparations we perform the following action;
+1. Data Loading and Inspection
+2. Handling missing variables
+3. Data cleaning and formatting